vuhung16au/awesome-compose/postgresql-pgadmin/README.md

 - PGADMIN_PW

 ## Deploy with docker compose

 When deploying this setup, the pgAdmin web interface will be available at port 5050 (e.g. http://localhost:5050).

+Use the pgAdmin credentials from the `.env` file to log in.

 ``` shell
 $ docker compose up